Onondaga language: Pronominal prefixes

 There are three series of pronominal prefixes in Onondaga.
 There is a transitive series, used with transitive verbs.
 Intransitive verbs use either the agent series or the patient series.
 The choice between the latter two is often complex, as we will see.
 The phonological shape of the pronominal prefix depends on the identity of the following sound.
 This gives rise to several series of pronominal prefixes, which are labelled according to the following segment.
 These include the c-series (for pronominal prefixes which precede a consonant), the a-series (for pronominal prefixes which precede /a/), the e-series, ę-series, o-series, ǫ-series, and i-series.
 Finally, the pronominal prefixes inflect for person, number and gender.
 We discuss each of these in turn.

 Onondaga distinguishes three persons: first (I or we), second (you) and third (he, she, it or they).
 The first person can be either exclusive (EXCL), which excludes the listener, or inclusive (INCL), which includes the listener.

-Here, when John says we, it does not include the person he's talking to.
-In other words, Mary doesn't get to go to the movies.
+Here, when John says we, it does not include the person he is talking to.
+In other words, Mary does not get to go to the movies.
 This use of we is called the first person exclusive.
 English does not make a distinction between inclusive and exclusive we but Onondaga does.
 Consider the following two words.
 The pronominal prefix /dn-/ indicates a first person dual inclusive subject, and the pronominal prefix /agn-/ indicates a first person dual exclusive subject.

 Three numbers are also distinguished in Onondaga: singular (for one entity, SG), dual (for two entities, DU), and plural (for three or more entities, PL).
 In the glosses, singular is marked with SG, dual is marked with DU, and plural is marked with PL.